hbahadirsahin/go-grpc-basic-url-parser/README.md

 Note that I have no past Go, gRPC and webpage parsing experience before.

+# Update

+Well, I got rejected.
+Seems not knowing Go in expert level for a machine learning position is bad.
+There are several minor problems in this repository (in my point of view obviously, things that can be fixed by one key stroke); however, I won't fix it =) Btw `go get` is not working, because I am not an expert in Go =)

 # Introduction

 The aim of the task is to write a gRPC server (Nope, I won't give too much detail, just google it) which will serve a "ParseURL"